ThomasBleijendaal/RapidCMS/README.md

 validation and repositories.
 Just provide a connection string and create migrations after using Model Maker, and you are up and running.

 You either run RapidCMS as a Blazor Server-side application, or as a Blazor WebAssembly application directly in the browser.
 Using the
-Api companion you can run your repositories on a seperate web server, or an Azure Function app, or choose to run the repositories directly in the browser.
+Api companion you can run your repositories on a separate web server, or an Azure Function app, or choose to run the repositories directly in the browser.

 ## Demo